CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 option -o to pick a file at a time.
 ```

-Likewise, cat'ing the hash file shows a huge hash key so i've just copied the end which shows the important info;
+Likewise, cat'ing the hash file shows a huge hash key so i've just copied the last couple of lines which show the important info;

 ```
 08ae81a67c1d412301f7311bf82eb278ae05e4db28071564a4741653d2ffc39547bcbd7bb3859a99c15f1550b63d665508798c12a6164e18549ca98b7a*$/pkzip2$::licenses.zip:img/B999582-0055.png, img/B999582-0001.png, img/B999582-0002.png:licenses.zip